pierrepo/mdner/README.md

 A presentation of the annotation structure can be found on [ANNOTATIONS](https://github.com/pierrepo/mdner/blob/main/docs/ANNOTATIONS.md).

+## Train and evaluate the NER model
-## 📑 Create MDNER
+### 📑 Create MDNER

 The `mdner.py` script is used to create the model according to the defined parameters.
+Using this script requires a GPU.
+In our case, we used an NVIDIA GeForce RTX 3060 GB vram.

 ### Parameters